In Exercise 11, we will be constructing more classes to model some mini battles between animals.

 - Return to the File Explorer pane and open the

-.
+exercisesdirectory.
+You should see it now contains the directory namedex11.
 If you expand those directories, you will see the starter files for this exercise.
-You should notice theex11
+You should notice theex11directory appear.

 If the above did not work, try the following: